genesisgir/GenesisGir-Lessons-Vol-1/README.md

 # Ꮆ∈ﬡ∈⟆⫯⟆ し∈⟆⟆ᗝﬡ⟆ ⋎〇し.1
 # Welcome
 Welcome rookies and veterans!
-I'm Genesis Gir and I have been documenting my progress in code and programming and in that addition I've been releasing my work and progress for all of you lovely developers to take a sneak peek of what my workflow looks like and maybe you can learn from these lessons or projects and gain some knowledge or give me insight to become better!
+I'm Genesis Gir and I have been documeanting my progress in code and programming and in that addition I've been releasing my work and progress for all of you lovely developers to take a sneak peek of what my workflow looks like and maybe you can learn from these lessons or projects and gain some knowledge or give me insight to become better!
 I have a passion for writing code and if you find yourself stuck or inspired take a look inside my source code files and see how I made them and why I made the choices I did and I explain in full detail what I did and what the functions and lines mean with comments and such!
 Enjoy and oh Cotal says hiiiiii!
 # The programmer behind screen
 ![Capture](https://user-images.githubusercontent.com/87259615/127349469-8c6c506e-0659-4de6-81f6-e36f604e188e.PNG)